apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     pipeline to avoid direct buffer OOM.
 It will disable the AUTO_READ in Netty.

+* *enableEagerACLCheck* :
+    (Java system property only: **zookeeper.enableEagerACLCheck**)
+    When set to "true", enables eager ACL check on write requests on each local server before sending the requests to quorum.
+Default is "false".

 * *maxConcurrentSnapSyncs* :
     (Java system property: **zookeeper.leader.maxConcurrentSnapSyncs**)
     The maximum number of snap syncs a leader or a follower can serve at the same